-All of northern Illinois’s native ecosystems are fire adapted and require the reintroduction of fire for the benefit of flora and fauna.
-That may sound complicated, but it essentially means that fire is as much a part of the region’s landscape as snow in the winter or rain in the spring.
-Some plant species need their seeds to be charred or heated before they’ll germinate.
-Additionally, almost all our native forb and grass species go dormant above ground each year.
-This means that while they have roots that stay alive during the winter, the above ground portion of the plant dies each fall.
-You can think of them like tulips, where the bulb remains underground to allow the plant to grow again each year.
-A burn is just nature’s way of cleaning up after last year’s growth.
-A burn removes dead plant material and darkens the soil, allowing it to warm up earlier in the spring.
-This extra warmth extends the growing season by days or even weeks.
-The native plants (still alive below the surface) are ready to take advantage of this extra growing time.
-Ashes and charred material have beneficial effects in the soil and are a major part of carbon sequestration in prairies.
-Ever wonder why our soil is so dark?
-The black or dark color of the soil is due mostly to the presence of large amounts of charred material from thousands of years of naturally occurring fires.
+Native ecosystems are fire dependent and require the reintroduction of fire for the benefit of native flora and fauna.
+That means that fire is as much a part of the landscape as snow in the winter or storms in the spring.
+A burn removes dead plant material and darkens the soil by creating ashes and charred material, allowing the soil to warm earlier in the spring.
+Ashes and charred material have beneficial effects in the soil and is a major part of carbon sequestration in prairies.
 Many species of plants produce more flowers in the year immediately following a burn.
-Populations of non-native plant species are often reduced by fire, which makes invasive species control much easier the following spring.
+Populations of non-native plant species are generally controlled or reduced by fire, often making invasive species control much easier the following spring.

 I live near a burn area and have [smoke sensitive medical condition].
 What do I do?